isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/more-about-changi-airport.md

 The National Library also has unpublished documents such as “[Portfolio T2 Singapore Changi Airport](http://eservice.nlb.gov.sg/item_holding.aspx?bid=203825870)”, a folder put together in 1991 by the Public Works Department consisting of a material related to the development of the airport up to that time.

-The National Archives has interesting video footage taken during the period.
-The most interesting item is “[The Changi Take-off](https://www.nas.gov.sg/archivesonline/audiovisual_records/record-details/48460700-1164-11e3-83d5-0050568939ad)” an hour-long programme from August 1981 that shows the construction process of Changi Airport and the reclamation project at Changi beach to make way for the new airport.
+The National Archives has video footage taken during the period.
+The most interesting item is “[The Changi Take-off](https://www.nas.gov.sg/archivesonline/audiovisual_records/record-details/48460700-1164-11e3-83d5-0050568939ad)” an hour-long programme from August 1981 that shows the construction process of Changi Airport and the reclamation project at Changi beach necessary for the new airport.